MattStypa/blego/README.md

          +- contact.md
 ```

-Given this file structure, Blego will create a data Store called `Pages` with 3 Records.
+Given this file structure, Blego will create a Store called `Pages` with 3 Records.
 The Records will have the following keys.

 ```
 - home